-As a result of BRM's topography (the site is on top of a small hill; see section 2.1.1), unlike in the aforementioned studies, N_2O did not accumulate in the NBL during the period of this study.
-Therefore, variability in N_2O concentrations and N_2O δ values from the 2 m inlet were not significantly different from background measurements (black and green boxplots in Figure 2) and did not allow for reliable Keeling plot analysis.
+As a result of BRM's topography (the site is on top of a small hill, see section 2.1.1), unlike in the aforementioned studies, $N_2O$ did not accumulate in the NBL during the period of this study.
+Therefore, variability in $N_2O$ concentrations and $N_2O$ $\delta$ -values from the 2 m inlet were not significantly different from background conditions (black and green boxplots in Figure 2) and did not allow for reliable Keeling plot analysis.

-In this study Keeling plot analysis used an individual background (Time 0) and two consecutive (45 and 90 min after chamber closure) chamber headspace measurements.
-To evaluate the potential for a further increase in temporal resolution of the sampling technique, we investigated the following scenarios: (i) the use of mean background measurement values instead of using individual background values and (ii) the use of one analysis of chamber headspace air (45 min) in combination with individual/mean background air measurements.
-Due to the excellent signal-to-noise ratios, none of the investigated scenarios was statistically different (Figure 2).
-Therefore, the measurement frequency can be substantially increased in future studies by carrying out the Keeling plot analysis based on one single background measurement per day combined with individual analyses 45 min after chamber closure.
-With this adaptation, a frequency of approximately one source signature measurement per hour will be achieved, which is a clear step forward in monitoring and understanding short-term dynamics of the soil processes involved in N_2O emissions.
+In this study Keeling plot analysis used an individual background (time 0) and two consecutive (45, 90 min after chamber closure) chamber headspace measurements.
+To evaluate the potential for a further increase in temporal resolution of the sampling technique, we investigated the following scenarios: (i) the use of mean background measurement-values instead of using individual background values and (ii) use of one analysis of chamber headspace air (45 min) in combination with individual / mean background air measurements.
+Due to the excellent signal-to-noise ratios none of the investigated scenarios was statistically different (Figure 2).

+Therefore, the measurement frequency can be substantially increased in future studies by carrying out the Keeling plot analysis based on one single background measurement per day combined with individual analyses 45 minutes after chamber closure.
+With this adaptation, a frequency of approx. one source signature measurement per hour will be achieved, which is a clear step forward in monitoring and understanding short-term dynamics of the soil processes involved in $N_2O$ emissions.

 4.2.
-Environmental Controls on N2O Fluxes and Isotope Signatures
+Environmental controls on N2O fluxes and isotope signatures